-A clean title means that there are no liens against the vehicle, but it also means more than that.
-Lets define what does salvage mean (title status salvage), what does clean mean and totaled car meaning.
+A clean title means that there are no liens against the vehicle, but it means more than that.
+In this article, we’ll take a look at the meanings of salvage title, clean title and totaled cars.

-When a vehicle is damaged, the insurance company evaluates the cost of repairing the damage and compares it to the value of the vehicle.
-When the damage to the vehicle costs more to repair than its value, or more than a set percentage of the value, it is considered a total loss, or the vehicle has been “totaled.”
+When a vehicle suffers damage, the insurance company evaluates the cost of repairing the damage and compares it to the value of the vehicle.
+Sometimes the damage to the vehicle costs more to repair than its value or more than a set percentage of the value.
+This is what we mean when we say that a vehicle was “totaled.”

-The insurance will only pay up to the value of the vehicle, not the amount that it would take to be repaired.
+The insurance will only pay up to the value of the vehicle, not the amount needed to repair it.
 Once the owner has received payment, the vehicle becomes the property of the insurance company.

 Salvage vehicles are sold to car auctions, salvage yards, and rebuilders, depending on the type and value of the car.
 These vehicles are then sold at auction or salvaged for parts.
-The prices are low because the vehicles have a lesser value than a vehicle with a clean title and because the insurance company hasn’t put any money directly into the vehicle.
+The prices are low because the vehicles have a lower value than a vehicle with a clean title.
+Also, the insurance company hasn’t put any money directly into the vehicle.

 Salvage Title VS Unrepairable Car

-Many people believe that a car that is totaled has been damaged beyond repair.
-In reality, the salvage classification is based on the cost of repairs in comparison to the vehicle’s value.
-Some cars are damaged to the degree that they are “unrepairable” and, as such, can only legally be sold in parts or as scrap.
+Many people believe that a totaled car has suffered damage beyond repair.
+In reality, the salvage classification depends on the cost of repairs in comparison to the vehicle’s value.
+Some cars suffer so much damage that they are “unrepairable”.
+As such, they can only legally be sold for parts or as scrap.

 A salvage vehicle is a good choice for some people, but not for everyone.
-These cars are sold at a price that is much lower than those of cars with a clean title.
-If they have access to cheap repairs or have the capability of doing the repairs themselves, they may be able to restore the vehicle to drivable condition.
-Once the vehicle is repaired, they may apply for a new “rebuilt” title, but they will never have a clean title for the vehicle.
+These salvage cars do not have the higher prices of cars with a clean title.
+If you have access to cheap repairs or can do them yourself, you probably can restore the vehicle to drivable condition.
+Once you repair the vehicle, you may apply for a new “rebuilt” title.
+However, the vehicle will never have a clean title.

 The Matter of Insurance

-Getting liability insurance on a vehicle with a rebuilt title is more difficult than for a vehicle with a clean title, but comprehensive insurance is even more difficult to obtain.
-This means that you can get coverage to cover the other car involved in an accident but not to cover the damage of your own vehicle.
+Getting liability insurance on a vehicle with a rebuilt title is more difficult than with a clean title.
+But comprehensive insurance is even more difficult to obtain.
+This means that you get cover for the other car in the accident but not for your vehicle.

-For many drivers, the low price they pay for a salvage vehicle makes the risk of losing it due to additional damage is worthwhile.
-Some people even enjoy the option of re-building their salvage vehicle as part of a hobby.
+For many drivers, the low price of a salvage vehicle makes up for the risk of losing it due to additional damage.
+Some people even enjoy the option of re-building their salvage vehicle as a hobby.

 Advantages of Buying a Vehicle with a Clean Title

 Insurance is the most important issue when considering a salvage vehicle.
-In many cases, the buyer must accept the fact that if their vehicle is damaged, they will not recover their investment.
+In many cases, the buyer must accept that if their vehicle is damaged, they will not recover their investment.

-The same is not true of a vehicle purchased with a clean title.
+You can’t say the same of a vehicle purchased with a clean title.
 You will have the choice to get collision and comprehensive insurance coverage for any vehicle with a clean title.
-Still, buyers should realize that their insurance coverage is based on the actual value of their car and its classification.
-Even if you get a great buy on a vehicle and have to pay less for the car, you will have to pay insurance premiums based on the full value.
+Still, buyers should realize that their insurance coverage depends on the actual value of their car and its classification.
+Even if you get a great buy, you will have to pay insurance premiums based on the full value.

 Saving Money on a Clean Title Vehicle

 Another option is to go through a car broker.
-A broker is a professional who is comfortable in the high-energy environment of car auctions and who understands the values of vehicles.
-A broker has the knowledge to find a vehicle that matches with the buyer’s needs and get them a deal that will fit into their budget.
+Brokers are professionals comfortable in the high-energy environment of car auctions and who understand the values of vehicles.
+They know how to find a vehicle that matches with the buyer’s needs.
+They also know how to get them a deal that will fit your budget.

-For anyone given the task of purchasing a used car, it is always a good idea to look at the title and make sure you are getting what you are being promised.
-If you purchase a vehicle with a clean title, you don’t have to worry about surprises occurring down the road.
-Of course, if you purchase a salvage title, you also want to make sure it is not unrepairable.
+When buying a used car, you should look at the title and make sure you are getting what you need.
+If you buy a car with a clean title, you don’t have to worry about surprises occurring down the road.
+Of course, if you purchase a car with a salvage title, you also want to make sure it is repairable.

 All of these types of vehicles and titles have a place in the market for the right buyer.
-To make sure these matches are made appropriately, the buyer should see the title or put the purchase into the hands of a broker if they are unsure of how to get the type of vehicle they want at the price they want to pay.
+To ensure appropriate matches, the buyer should see the title or entrust the purchase to a broker.
+This is a good idea, especially if you don’t know how to get the car you want cheaply.